prabhatjoshi321/win-linux-hybrid/readme.md

 # Windows-Linux Poweruser Scripts

 **This is how I combined my Linux and Windows work environment.
-I am a Linux/Windows power user and for me, working with both OSes simultaneously is a must.
-With the help of powershell/bash scripts, Vmware Workstation, Vcsxrv, Knowledge of Networking, Virtualization and a Little bit of time.
+I am a Linux/Windows power user and With the help of powershell/bash scripts and a Little bit of time and patience.
 This was the solution I came up with.**

 ## Tools used